A Cascaded Random Access Quantum Memory: Phase Calibration for RAQM experiments

 (c) Idle phase ($\theta_{\Delta_i}(t)$): When sidebands ($Q \leftrightarrow B_1$, $B_1 \leftrightarrow S_i$) are pulsed, the FPGA board tracks the Stark-shifted frequency $f_{ss}$.
 During the periods when the sidebands are off, the system’s idle frequency $f_{id}$ differs from the tracked frequency, causing all subsequent sideband pulse phases to deviate by $\Delta_{i}t_{\text{gap}}$.
 Here $\Delta_{i}=f_{ss} - f_{id}$ is the total Stark-shift of $S_i$ due to sidebands.

-Fig.~\ref{fig:phase_calibration} shows the process of virtual-$Z$ phase calibration.
-For simplicity, state read and write operations between the transmon and $B_1$ are represented using circuit symbols in Fig.~\ref{fig:phase_calibration}(a).
-Fig.~\ref{fig:phase_calibration}(b) shows the circuit to calibrate $\theta_{ii}$.
+Supplementary Figure~\ref{fig:phase_calibration} shows the process of virtual-$Z$ phase calibration.
+For simplicity, state read and write operations between the transmon and $B_1$ are represented using circuit symbols in Supplementary Figure~\ref{fig:phase_calibration}(a).
+Supplementary Figure~\ref{fig:phase_calibration}(b) shows the circuit to calibrate $\theta_{ii}$.
 The phase of the second transmon gate is swept, and $\theta_{ii}$ is determined as the phase that maximizes the final $\ket{e}$ population.
-Fig.~\ref{fig:phase_calibration}(c) shows the circuit to calibrate $\theta_{ii}$.
+Supplementary Figure~\ref{fig:phase_calibration}(c) shows the circuit to calibrate $\theta_{ii}$.
 By sweeping the waiting time between two $B_1S_i$ swaps, we fit the Ramsey signal and extract the Stark-shift frequency $\Delta_i$.
-Fig.~\ref{fig:phase_calibration}(d) shows the circuit to calibrate $\theta_{ij}$.
+Supplementary Figure~\ref{fig:phase_calibration}(d) shows the circuit to calibrate $\theta_{ij}$.
 Since the inactive-access phase is small, we repeat the read and write operations on $S_j$ for $5$ times.
 The maximum contrast phase $\tilde{\theta}_{ij}$, determined by the maximum final $\ket{e}$ population in the transmon, can be used to calculate $\theta_{ij}$:

 Here, $t_{\text{gap}}$ is the time between the first and the last $B_1S_i$ swaps.
 For the multiplexed RAM RB experiments, each $S_i$ tracks its virtual-$Z$ phase based on the RB sequences.
 The phases of all transmon gates are first calculated on a classical computer and then sent as instructions to the FPGA board to generate the corresponding pulses.